sooriravindra/Port-Scanner/README.md

 ## How to run the application?

+**Note** : Please use a modern browser preferably later versions of Chrome to support Javascript ES6 syntax.

 - If you quickly want to get started docker-compose is the suggested solution.
 We **highly recommend** you to use to deploy it by using docker compose.

 ```